vanshwassan/qrng-roulette/README.md

 ![](/src/SS8.png)

-This means we lost the bet.
-If you head back over to the block explorer and check the `Fulfill` transaction, we can see:
+This means you lost the bet.
+If you head back over to the block explorer and check the `Fulfill` transaction, you can see:

 - The contract sent 0.000001 MATIC to the `sponsorWallet`.
 - The contract also sent 0.0000002 MATIC back to the deployer of the contract.